Azure/usql/Examples/HandleEncoding/README.md

 # Handle Encoding
 These examples show how to handle various data encoding issues.

-## FixEncodingErrors
+## FixEncodingErrors.usql
-The sample script copies its input file to the output file while substituting the bytes invalid in the given encoding with replacement character (U+FFFD).
-Additionally, records containing invalid bytes will be written to the errors file, optionally prepended with their offsets in the original file.
+This sample script copies its input file to the output file while substituting the bytes that are invalid in the given encoding with the replacement character (U+FFFD).
+Additionally, records containing invalid bytes will be written to an error file, optionally prepended with their offsets in the original file.

-The following script parameters can be used to modify script behavior:
+The following script parameters can be used to modify the script's behavior:

 - `@inputFile` - File to read and validate.
 If the input file name is `EncodingErrorSample.txt`:
   - The output file will be `EncodingErrorSample.filtered.txt`.
   - The errors file will be `EncodingErrorSample.errors.txt`.

-- `@codePage` - Code page to validate the file.
-The folloing code pages are supported:
+- `@codePage` - Code page to validate the file with.
+The following code pages are supported:

   | Constant Name      | CP Number |